TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 }
 ```

-And truly that's the entire effect we run this under a `requestAnimationFrame` which also has the render function which is super simple.
-All the render function does is first clear the previous frame.
+And truly that's the entire effect we run this under a `requestAnimationFrame` which also has the render function which is super simple I have practically eluded to it and already explaned it but for clarity.
+The render function clear thes previous frame.
 Then it iterates over the cells and decrease the opacity unless its to close to 0 if it we ignore it.
 Which looks like so.

 ```javascript
 function render() {